 Since 2008, USDA has spent over $40 million to help over 800 farmers, ranchers, and nonindustrial forestland owners establish and maintain bioenergy feedstocks in BCAP project areas.
 USDA has also spent hundreds of millions on biomass collection, harvest, storage and transportation.

 Read more about how BCAP has helped farmers produce valuable biofuel crops:

-A proposal for a BCAP project is submitted to the USDA by a project “sponsor,” defined as either a biomass conversion facility or a group of producers who own or operate acreage within a specified project area.
+Please note that BCAP currently does not have any funding.
+It requires an annual congressional appropriation, and has not been funded since 2017, though it might again be funded in the future.
+If funded, a proposal for a BCAP project would then have to be submitted to the USDA by a project “sponsor,” defined as either a biomass conversion facility or a group of producers who own or operate acreage within a specified project area.

 Both the 2008 and 2014 Farm Bills provided BCAP with mandatory farm bill funding, as well as an authorization for additional appropriations.
 However, the 2018 Farm Bill failed to provide any direct farm bill funding, leaving the program with only an authorization for appropriations.
 The Fiscal Year 2018 and Fiscal Year 2019 Appropriations Acts did not provide any discretionary funding for BCAP, and the same zero funding is anticipated for Fiscal Year 2020.
 If funding is made available, the farm bill directs USDA to use between 10 and 50 percent of the total for CHST payments.
 The remaining funds are to be used to make project payments to producers and to provide technical assistance.